gonzoRay/cucaracha-smasha/README.md

 ### Enhancements

+- [ ] restrict CORS to hosted site only
 - [ ] refactor Gameboard into separate components (GameControls and Scoreboard)
 - [ ] Implement login as cloud function
 - [ ] Implement signup as cloud function